nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/basics.md

     Add a new surface mesh structure to Polyscope.

     - `vertexPositions` is the vector array of 3D vertex locations.
-The type should be [adaptable](/data_adaptors) to an array of `float`-valued 3-vectors.
+The type should be [adaptable](/data_adaptors) to an array of `float`-valued 3-vectors; this allows many common types to be used as input, including `Eigen::MatrixXd` and `std::vector<std::array<double, 3>>`.
 The length will be the number of vertices.

     - `faceIndices` is the nested array of vertex indices for each face.
-The type should be [adaptable](/data_adaptors) to a nested array of `size_t`.
+The type should be [adaptable](/data_adaptors) to a nested array of `size_t`; this allows many common types to be used as input, including `Eigen::MatrixXi` and `std::vector<std::array<size_t, 3>>`.
 The outer length will be the number of faces.
 All indices should be valid 0-based indices in to the vertex list.

-    Fortunately, although Polyscope accepts a general nested list of face vertex indices to support Polygonal meshes, passing a fixed-size `Nx3` array for a triangle will work just fine, like `Eigen::MatrixXi`.
+    General nested lists can be used to create polygonal meshes of varying face degree, such as `std::vector<std::vector<size_t>>`.
+Also, passing a fixed-size 2D array of indices will work just fine, like `Eigen::MatrixXi` with `Fx3` dimensions for a triangle mesh, or `Fx4` for a quad mesh.

     Note: the inner vector type of the vertex positions _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
 If you want to register a 2D surface mesh, `registerSurfaceMesh2D` exists with the same signature.
 See [2D data](/features/2D_data).